 About one-half cup of boiled spinach provides 0.5 mcg of biotin, which is 2% of DV.

-Although the benefits of this green leafy vegetable are too extensive to list, you can guess from the fact that Popeye, the famous cartoon sailor consumed it when he needed incredible strength.
-So take your daily dose of spinach if you need to perform incredible feats of strength.
+Although the benefits of this green leafy vegetable are too extensive to list, you can guess from the fact that Popeye, the famous cartoon sailor, consumed it when he needed incredible strength.
+So take your daily dose of spinach if you need to perform amazing feats of strength.

-Milk is a complete food and is consumed widely in India.
-One cup (250 ml) of whole cow’s milk provides 0.3 mcg of biotin, which is approx 1% of the DV.
+People widely consume milk in India because it is an entirely biotin-rich food.
+One cup (250 ml) of whole cow’s milk provides 0.3 mcg of biotin, which is approximately 1% of the DV.
 Skim milk contains slightly less biotin, at around 0.2 mcg per cup.

-Additionally, many people can tolerate curd or yogurt well where lactose is fermented by bacteria.
+Additionally, many people can tolerate curd or yogurt well, where bacteria ferment lactose.
 It provides the same benefits just like milk in addition to the presence of incredible bacteria for the gut flora.

 bananas are a superfood.
 One medium-sized Banana provides 0.2 mcg of biotin, which is approximately 1% of the DV.
 Plus it provides incredible health benefits like vitamin C, potassium, and fiber.
 It’s very convenient to use and keeps you fuller for longer or it’s a great snacking option.